incuna/django-user-management/README.md

 By default users will be created with `is_active = False`, a verification email will be sent including a link to verify the email and activate the account.

+###  AvatarMixin
+`user_management.models.mixins.AvatarMixin` adds an avatar field.
+The serializers require `django-imagekit`.

+#### Avatar views
+`user_management.api.views.Avatar` provides an endpoint to retrieve and update the logged in user's avatar.

+`user_management.api.views.AvatarThumbnail` provides an endpoint to retrieve a thumbnail of the authenticated user's avatar.

+    Thumbnail options can be specified as get parameters.
+Options are:
+        width: Specify the width (in pixels) to resize / crop to.
+        height: Specify the height (in pixels) to resize / crop to.
+        crop: Whether to crop or not [1,0]
+        anchor: Where to anchor the crop [t,r,b,l]

+    If no options are specified the users avatar is returned.

+    To crop avatar to 100x100 anchored to the top right: avatar-thumbnail?width=100&height=100&crop=1&anchor=tr

 ## Installation
 Install the package